socketsupply/components/docs/src/api/styles.md

 }
 ```

-Sometimes you don't want to use inline-styles for your component.
-Tonic supports
+Sometimes you don't want to create classes at all.
+Sometimes you want to use
+inline-styles for your component.
+Tonic supports that too.
+Inline styles are
-that too.
-Inline styles will be added after the `render()` method is called.
+added after the `render()` method is called.

 ```js
 class MyGreeting extends Tonic {